alexmorley/graphical-notebooks/README.md

 - Mozilla & Helmsley Charitable Trust (Alex's funders)
 - Jupyter (current developers of notebooks)

-- When to engage with each stakeholders?
+- When to engage with each stakeholder?
 - How to keep everyone updated on progress?
 - How to get support without burdening stakeholders as well as give support where possible?